julianrojas87/PhD-consortium-ISWC2019/content/approach.md

 My approach consists of three steps, each related to one of the hypotheses.

 1. _Semantic modeling of route planning queries_ -
-Definition of a flexible semantic model for route planning queries that allows to define the different constraints and parameters to be considered during route calculations.
+A flexible semantic model to describe route planning queries that considers different constraints and parameters for route calculations.
 By using domain vocabularies in a structured way, automatic data requirements identification for a given query becomes possible.

 2. _Hypermedia-driven Linked Data summaries_ -
-Definition of the general requirements needed to create and publish data summaries on the Web, based on spatial and temporal dimensions and including declarative hypermedia controls.
+Definition of general requirements to create and publish data summaries on the Web, based on spatial and temporal dimensions and including declarative hypermedia controls.